JonesKwameOsei/Create-and-Manage-Services-on-Docker-Swarm/README.md

 # Docker Swarm Project Documentation

 ## Overview
 This project demonstrates how to create and manage a Docker Swarm cluster using three nodes: one manager node and two worker nodes.
-The tutorial will utilize the `tutum/hello-world` image as an example application.
-By following this guide, you will learn how to initialize a Docker Swarm, manage services, and apply best practices for a secure and efficient deployment.
+The project will utilize the `tutum/hello-world` image as an example application.
+The focus will be on initialising a Docker Swarm, managing services, and applying best practices for a secure and efficient deployment.

 ## Table of Contents
 - [Create-and-Manage-Services-on-Docker-Swarm](#create-and-manage-services-on-docker-swarm)